GaioTransposon/metadata_mining/README.md

 - Convert coordinates to places: coord_to_text.py
 - Geographic location - GPT versus metadata: geo_check.py

-⚠️ In order to run the last script of this container you will need a free Google Maps API key.
+⚠️ In order to run the last script of this container you will need a free Google Maps API key (follow instructions [here](https://developers.google.com/maps/documentation/embed/get-api-key?setupProd=configure).
 Generate one and name it `google_maps_api_key`.
 Place it in `~/MicrobeAtlas`.

 <a name="gpt-runs-evaluation"></a>
 #### GPT runs evaluation: